 Garage Beer just launched its season-long "American Summer" push that comes with music, giveaways, and a partnership with Utz Cheese Balls.

-It's all built on a deliberately exaggerated take on old Americana and backyard culture.
+The campaign is built on a deliberately exaggerated take on old Americana and backyard culture.

 Think open garages, classic cars, loud radios, and ice-cold beer in the foreground.